riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 });
 {% endhighlight %}

-Pretty simple, we're using the `core` package, specifying the files in our package and then exporting the `Customers` collection so it can be used outside of our package.
+Pretty simple, we're using a single package, the `core` package we created earlier.
+Then as before specifying the files in our package and exporting the `Customers` collection so it can be used outside of our package.

 ###Usage
-Again to get things back working we just need to make use of our new package.
+Now to get things working we just need to make use of our new package.

 #####Terminal
 {% highlight Bash %}
 meteor add customertracker:customer
 {% endhighlight %}

+###Load order example
-One thing to note is in our first `addFiles` call we are seeing an example of the importance of load order.
-If we were to reverse the load order our application will crash.
+Let's go on a quick diversion and see an example of load order in action.
+We can manipulate the load order of the `customer` package and trigger an error via altering the "client / server" `addFiles` call.
+If we reverse the load order the application will crash.

 #####/packages/customertracker-customer/package.js
 {% highlight JavaScript %}